 To address this issue, the introduction of the Civil Marriage of Non-residents Act served to assist 2SLGBTQI+ couples seeking a divorce.

-At Align Family Law, our lawyers can help non-resident 2SLGBTQI+ couples, facilitating divorces for marriages conducted in Canada that are not recognized in their country of residence, even if they do not meet the one-year Canadian residency requirement.
+In this blog, our separation and divorce lawyers explain how the Civil Marriage of Non-residents Act bridged the gap, allowing non-resident 2SLGBTQI+ couples to divorce, and how our team can help non-resident 2SLGBTQI+ couples, facilitating divorces for marriages conducted in Canada that are not recognized in their country of residence, even if they do not meet the one-year Canadian residency requirement.

 The Civil Marriage of Non-residents Act: A Solution to the Challenge of Divorce for Non-Resident 2SLGBTQI+ Couples